dajat/DNS-Azure/README.md

 <img src="https://imgur.com/Vq7LKbz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After logging into the Domain Controller and Client computer, we can login to the Server Manager under the Domain Controller, --> click on "Tools" and "DNS" Inside of DNS, we can create A-Name Records under Forward Lookup Zones.
 This zone allows you to map hostnames to IP address in Active Directory and reviews the current A-records that were created when Active Directory was installed.
-Reserve lookup zone allows you to to map IP addresses to hostnames.
+Reserve lookup zone allows you to map IP addresses to hostnames.
 To create a new A-Record, right-click inside of "domain url under Forward Lookup Zones", select "New" and "New Host (A or AAA).
-For this exercise, create "mainframe" as parent domain and copy and paste the DC's Private IP address from the Microsoft Azure Portal.
+For this exercise, create "mainframe" as the parent domain and copy and paste the DC's Private IP address from the Microsoft Azure Portal.
 Next, ping "mainframe" in Command line in Client 1 to review that the ping has succeeded and replies to the hostname's DNS.
 </p>
 <br />
 <h2>Exploring DNS Cache</h2>